izikeros/blog/content/posts/posts/2023/2023-02-01-impact_of_google_search_and_llms_on_methal_capabilities.md

 Research has confirmed that the negative effects of search engines on mental and cognitive capabilities are real and significant.
 For example, a study published in the journal Computers in Human Behavior found that frequent use of search engines was associated with decreased critical thinking skills, decreased ability to retain information, and increased dependence on search engines for information.
 Another study published in the journal Science Direct found that the use of search engines for information was associated with decreased problem-solving skills and decreased creativity.
 These studies and many others provide strong evidence of the negative effects of search engines on mental and cognitive capabilities.

-In conclusion, while search engines like Google have made it easier for us to access information, they have also had some negative effects on our mental and cognitive capabilities.
+While search engines like Google have made it easier for us to access information, they have also had some negative effects on our mental and cognitive capabilities.
 With decreased critical thinking skills, decreased ability to retain information, and dependence on search engines for information, it is important that we use search engines wisely and critically, and make an effort to develop our own mental and cognitive capabilities as well.
 The research supports these effects and highlights the need for caution in our use of search engines.

 Here are some references to research papers and books on the topic of the negative effects of search engines on mental and cognitive capabilities: